ryanfmurphy/add_comment/README.md

 Todo
 ----

-check if file exists and if not, create it
+* Check if file exists and if not, create it